ATimko/MythicalCanines/README.md

 - Updates (Developer updates page on how the game is doing)

 ## Getting Started
-TO get started with this project, clone this repo in VS 2017+ and ensure the .NET Core SDK 2.2 is installed
+To get started with this project, clone this repo in VS 2017+ and ensure the .NET Core SDK 2.2 is installed